 There are many places of interest in Jodhpur for tourists.
 However, some activities deserve special mention due to their exclusivity.
 The flying fox is an adventure activity that offers the opportunity to catch an aerial view of the Mehrangarh Fort.

 One of the highly recommended activities in Jodhpur is the Bishnoi Village Safari tour.
 The Bishnoi community is known to be a worshipper of nature and offers a glimpse into their tribal lifestyle and traditions.

 It is a place caught in a time warp where life still goes on the way it did in the days of the past.
 Last, but not the least, the trip to Rajasthan is incomplete camel safari through the desert sand dunes, past ancient Havelis, temples, and even historic landmarks.

-Winter months i.e October to March are best time to enjoy sight seeing and activities like dessert safari and festivals.
+Winter months i.e October to March are the best time to enjoy sightseeing and activities like desert safari and festivals.
 Desert Kite festival also held in January.
 Summers are hot with scorching heat.
 Monsoons are too humid for enjoy outdoor activities.